onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Consciousness
 ██████████████████████████████████████████████████████████████████

+> "Consciousness is the ability to share your mental states with yourself while they happen." - [Joscha Bach](https://x.com/Plinz/status/1841091145562275850)

 consciousness contains a model of the self - but do we own our collective model of humanity or is it privatized by a few big actors?

 > "the function of consciousness is to do enhanced relevance realization" - [source](https://youtu.be/IZ-tHaHfB8A?t=4094)